paigeadelethompson/void-uconsole/Documentation/driver-api/media/cec-core.rst

 ---------------------------------------

 The low-level operations drive the hardware, the high-level operations are CEC protocol driven.
+The high-level callbacks are called without the adap->lock mutex being held.
 The following high-level callbacks are available:

 .. code-block:: none